 There are 0.00548 metric tonnes of CO2 per 1 therm of natural gas.
 (Source: U.S. Department of Energy)

 Emissions factors for electricity by your monthly bill are based on state based figures from the EPA eGRID to get the state-by-state prices for energy, and the emissions factors are generated from the Department of Energy’s Energy Information Administration.
 On average, electricity sources emit 1.222 lbs CO2 per kWh.
-State CO2 emissions per kWh may vary greatly in accordance with the amount of clean energy in the energy supply (Vermont: 0.0055 lbs/kWh; North Dakota: 2.0685 lbs/kWh).
-(Source: (Source: EPA eGRID Summary Tables and Data Files)
+State CO2 emissions per kWh may vary greatly in accordance with the amount of clean energy in the energy supply (Vermont: 0.00668 lbs/kWh; Wyoming: 2.041lbs/kWh).
+(Source: (Source: EPA eGRID Summary Tables)

 There are 10.15 kg of CO2 per gallon of home heating oil (diesel fuel).
 (Source: US DOE 1605(b) Voluntary Reporting of Greenhouse Gases Program.)

 We calculate the emissions of propane to be 5.74 kg CO2 per gallon (source DOE EIA).